Angel-G0/Covid-19-Dashboard/README.md

-# COVID-19 Power BI Dashboard Template - 2022
+# COVID-19 Power BI Dashboard

 This repository contains a **Power BI template file (`.pbit`)** that visualizes global COVID-19 data from 2020 to 2022.
 The dashboard provides an interactive overview of key metrics such as positive cases, deaths, and mortality rates by country, enabling users to explore the global impact of the pandemic.